What is Meningitis:

 Recognizing the symptoms, presenting them quickly to a health care provider if you suspect you might have meningitis and offering a clear history of the sequence of the symptoms can help establish the diagnosis and carry out the necessary tests and start early treatment.

-Talk to your Healthcare Provider:
+Talk to your Pharmacist or Healthcare Provider:

 Public knowledge of the meningitis B vaccine is limited, and the vaccine is sometimes inaccessible for families who want it.
 One child lost is simply one too many, especially for a preventable illness that can be so dangerous.